lidofinance/lido-improvement-proposals/LIPS/lip-2.md

     function getVersion() external view returns (uint256);

+### Balance storage is 64-bit integer.

+In the first version of the contract, stored balance value as a 256-bit integer as in the Ethereum 1.0, with '1 ether' = 10^18.

+In this version, we decided to comply with Ethereum 2.0 spec (see [custom types][6]) where the balance is 64-bit integer with '1 ether' = 10^9.

+This type change allowed us to pack report structure more tightly and save gas on its storage. `ReportUtils` library was introduced to deal with handling these data.

+:warning: Note here, that the existing events remain the same type arguments with the same values as in the first contract version.
+So we completely keep compatibility here.
+For this, we introduced

+    uint128 internal constant DENOMINATION_OFFSET = 1e9;

+and multiply by it when we need to convert the new balance value into the old format.

+Also, `reportBeacon` function, used by oracle daemons to send their reports, signature has changed:

+    function reportBeacon(uint256 _epochId, uint64 _beaconBalance, uint32 _beaconValidators) external;

+:warning: This means that oracle daemons needs to be updated.
+Using old oracle daemon (with old signature) will result in reverting every attempt to call the function.

 ## SafeMath library.

 Using SafeMath library were removed where it could be easily proved that no value overflow or